leduc1984/coliss/ORIENTATION_FIXES.md

 3. **Map alignment**: Player movement not aligned with map layout
 4. **Admin model visibility**: Admin model loading but with orientation issues

+ we use only one model for yet is pokemon-map-editor\assets\player\calem\calem.glb for all players..
 ## 🔧 Fixes Implemented

 ### 1. **Player Orientation Fixes**